AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/configure-data-sources.md

    >[!NOTE]
    >
    >The **&#42;** in the above example denotes all nodes under the `profile/empLocation/` node in [!DNL Experience Manager] user profile in CRXDE structure.
-It means that the Form Data Model can access the `city` property of type `string` present in any node under the `profile/empLocation/` node.
+It means that the Form Data Model (FDM) can access the `city` property of type `string` present in any node under the `profile/empLocation/` node.
 However, the nodes that contain the specified property must follow a consistent structure.

 1. Select **[!UICONTROL Save]** to save the configuration. -->